Ex-CIA Director Brennan's anti-Trump comments did 'damage' to intel community, Mullen says

 One critic of Trump's decision, former CIA Director Michael Hayden, told CNN on Sunday that the relationship between Trump and the intelligence community was "dangerously close to being permanently broken; it is badly injured right now."

+Hayden also suggested he'd be "honored" to lose his security clearance as well, in response to a question from host Jake Tapper.

+"Well, to be included in that group?
+Sure," Hayden said.
+"And frankly, if his not revoking my clearance gave the impression that I somehow moved my commentary in a direction more acceptable to the White House, I would find that very disappointing and frankly unacceptable."

-But speaking on CNN's "State of the Union," former Director of National Intelligence James Clapper acknowledged that Brennan's unfettered comments had become an "issue."
+But speaking on CNN's "State of the Union," former Director of National Intelligence James Clapper, another critic of Trump's decision, acknowledged that Brennan's unfettered comments had become an "issue."

 "John and his rhetoric have become an issue in and of itself," Clapper said Sunday.
 "John is sort of like a freight train, and he's going to say what’s on his mind."